Bady Minck

-Bady Minck (born in Ettelbruck, Luxembourg) is a Luxembourgian filmmaker, film producer and artist.
+Bady Minck (born in Ettelbruck, Luxembourg) is a Luxembourgish filmmaker, film producer and artist.

 Life

 She studied sculpture at the Academy of Fine Arts and experimental film at the University of Applied Arts in Vienna.
 Her work has been screened at international film festivals (e.g. Cannes, Berlin, Toronto, Rotterdam, Locarno, Sundance) and exhibited at museums like the Centre Pompidou in Paris.
 She is a founding member of the film production companies AMOUR FOU Vienna and AMOUR FOU Luxembourg (Luxembourg).
 She lives and works in Vienna and Luxembourg.

 In 2009, she was a member of the Venice Film Festival Orizzonti Jury.